 You may have heard of the three motivation drives of the brain.
 They are 1) Survival, 2) Reward, 3) Purpose drive.
-What most people don’t know is that each of these drives is rooted in different parts of your brain anatomy.
+What most people don’t know is that each of these drives are rooted in different parts of your brain anatomy.
 It’s this finding that provides a really important insight into how we support the motivation and engagement of the people we lead.

 Neuroscience studies have confirmed that the brain has three distinct areas for which each drive is derived.
 The most primitive part of the brain is the stem and cerebellum.
 This area is referred to as the Reptilian Brain, and it is responsible for both automatic and basic organ function like your heartbeat, breathing, digestion, and other fundamental activities that keep you alive.
 It is also responsible for helping your body manage dangerous situations and threats.
 In essence, it is mission control for your Survival Drive.